vns9/event-search/README.md

-- Code for the TicketMaster Event Search Web Application and IOS Application will be made available upon request.
+Code for the TicketMaster Event Search Web and IOS Application will be made available upon request.
-- This repository contains the demo video for the same.